OmarMesqq/OmarMesqq/README.md

 ## 🔝 Most Used Languages

-Here's a compact view of the top languages I use in my public repositories:
+Below is a compact view of the top languages I use in my public repositories:

 [![Top Languages used by OmarMesqq](https://github-readme-stats.vercel.app/api/top-langs/?username=OmarMesqq&layout=compact&theme=transparent&hide=jupyter%20notebook,tex,shell "Top Languages")](https://github.com/anuraghazra/github-readme-stats)

 ## 📬 Get in Touch

 Have questions or want to discuss a project?
 You can contact me [at my email](mailto:omarmsqt@gmail.com).

-Thanks for visiting!